Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 :::

 :::danger IMPORTANT
-If you had followed the directions to restore a new or existing Node, you should have used `nodectl` to install `Tessellation` properly **USING THE SAME P12 FILE NAME**.
-The directory listing will show your `p12` file with the same name as that you are attempting to restore.
+If you followed the directions to restore a new or existing Node, you should have used `nodectl` to install `Tessellation` properly **USING THE SAME P12 FILE NAME**.
+The directory listing will show your `p12` file with the same name that you are attempting to restore.
 :::

 <MacWindow>